Banthonio/Banthonio/README.md

 ![image](https://raw.githubusercontent.com/Banthonio/Banthonio/main/banthonio.gif)
 #	Olá 😉

 I'm Bráulio António aka "**banthonio**", web developer from Angola.
+I like to look beyond codes, and see people, and become a learner and mentor.

 ## Skills
 - 👨‍💻 TypeScript, JavaScript